LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/main.md

 ### One's own user detail

+As previously stated, this screen looks very similar to a regular [user profie](#user-profile).
 In the header, instead of the relationship/notification buttons you will find an "Edit profile" button to open your [profile preferences](#profile-settings).